abbr/FormMailerService/README.md

 1. Supports SSO, basic and login form based authentication
 2. multiple administrators per site form
 3. mobile friendly
+4. No need to refresh browser (F5) any more!  - changes made by other administrators are pushed from server to browser automatically thanks to [Sockeet.IO](http://socket.io/)

+Architecture:

+Supports file or MongoDB as data repository.
+File is ideal for single server hosting.
+With replication-enabled MongoDB as data repo, a [shared-nothing architecture](http://en.wikipedia.org/wiki/Shared_nothing_architecture) can be achieved to build geographically redundant highly available web service.

+## Live Demo
+Administration site is available at [Heroku](http://pacific-reaches-9909.herokuapp.com/).
+Login as `admin/admin`.
+Demo site is slightly customized to protect the `admin` account.
+Data is reset daily.

 ## Production Installation
 1. Install [Node.js](http://nodejs.org/)